What is Herbal Infusion Tea?

 Herbal tea infusions help you relax and rejuvenate you in a safer way than the pills you get for anxiety and stress.

 - Peppermint Tea.
 Mint tea has menthol, which is a natural muscle relaxant.
-Peppermint tea can help your whole body relax after a long day.
+Peppermint tea can help your whole body relax in a short period of time.

 - Chamomile Tea.
 Chamomile Tea is the best bedtime tea as it calms and soothes your body.
 A study carried out by the University of Pennsylvania showed that it could heal the generalized anxiety disorder.

 - Lemon Balm Tea.
 If you need that refreshing power nap during the day, lemon palm tea is your go-to tea.
 It reduces cortisol (stress hormone) and has no drowsiness effect.

 - Passion Flower Tea.
 Passion flower tea reduces anxiety as it contains flavone chrysin making it a good bedtime tea.

 2. Tea Improves Your Immune System